Animal Assisted Therapy with Young People in Aotearoa

 This research was supervised by Jo Kirkwood and Trish Franklin.

-The redacted version of this thesis is available under a Creative Commons Attribution Non-Commercial No Derivatives 4.0 International License.
+This redacted thesis is available under a Creative Commons Attribution Non-Commercial No-Derivatives licence CC BY-NC-ND 4.0 International.